mltejera/ReactWork/README.md

 <b>Chirper</b>
 A basic twitter clone for more practice managing state with Redux, navigating with the router and breaking up UI into components.
 Used a mock data service for data management.

+<b>Would You Rather?</b>
+A voting system to continue practicing with Redux.
+User can create and answer polls, as well as compete against eachother to see who can be the most engaged.
+Used Material UI components to emulate Google's design language and a mock data service for data management.